 This is not a trivial detail.
 Research on exercise dropout identifies access and convenience as two of the most consistently cited barriers to regular physical activity (WHO, Bull et al. 2020, PMID 33239350).
 When the gym is far, every session requires an activation energy expenditure before a single rep is performed.
 On high-stress days, low-energy days, and bad-weather days, that invisible tax becomes the deciding factor.

 Home training eliminates it entirely.
-The βcommuteβ from your bedroom to your living room floor is measured in steps, not minutes.
-This removes the largest structural barrier between intention and action β which, over 18 months of data collection, is precisely what Jakicic et al. (1999) observed: comparable adherence rates despite the absence of a supervised facility.
+The “commute” from your bedroom to your living room floor is measured in steps, not minutes.
+This removes the largest structural barrier between intention and action, which is precisely what Jakicic et al. (1999) observed over 18 months: comparable adherence rates despite the absence of a supervised facility.

 What Adherence Research Actually Shows